tybens/leilanibender.com/blog/content/escape_analysis.md

 print(x)
 ```

 There are two cases of virtualisation here.
 The first is `y`, which will be virtualised as it does not escape.
 Thus in the second line of the loop, Pypy would no longer need a guard for the value of `y`.
 This saves us a lot more than just constructing and traversing the heap structure.
 When boxed, Pypy has to check the class types of `y` and `x` due to the dynamic-ness of Python -- can these values be added?
-If they can, where is the method to describe how they are added (Python allows operator overloading).
+If they can, where is the method to describe how they are added (Python allows operator overloading)?
 It also has to recreate a boxed object to reassign to `y` and in more complex cases could leave behind additional garbage for the GC.

 `x` on the other hand, does escape, but it's still valuable to virtualise it, for that allocation is in a loop and the escape is outside the loop.
 When a jump instruction comes in (loop ends), it’ll come with code that actually allocates `x` for the garbage collector and future use.
 Another case of escape analysis can be found in methods;